HakonVA/2900G6/README.md

 # 2900G6

 ## Introduction
 Fridge Friend is a Django web application that makes it easy for an user to create, mantain and view their stored ingredients.
-With Fridge Friend, the user will be given recipe suggestions based on their stored ingredients.
-In addition, Fridge Friend offers the feature for the user to create and matain their own shopping list.
-Recipes ingredients can be added automatically with a simple button push into the users shopping list, meaning the missing ingredients that the users doesn't have yet!
+The vision of Fridge Friend is to help users cook recipies based on what is contained in their fridge/pantry.
+Fridge Friend will allow the users to flip through a set of recipes and view the necessary amount, unit and the name of ingredients required to make the recipe.
+In addition, a few additional information, such as the steps/instructions to take in order to create the desired recipe.
+Fridge Friend offers the users a platfrom to store, maintain, create and/or alter their Fridge Friend ingredients.
+Additionally there is a assistant tools to make it easier for the user to maintain and look up their shopping list needs and their fridge/pantry content.
+Users can add a desired recipes ingredients into the shopping list, thus resulting in the missing ingredients to be appended to their shopping list.

 ## Requirements
 ### Runtime